FAQ: Membership Questions

 Q: I want to join an Expert Group or nominate as a Contributor, but there is no link "I would like to join this Expert Group" on the JSR page.
 What do I do?

 A: At some point in every JSR's development, the Spec Lead and Expert Group decide to stop actively seeking new experts, and the link to join the EG is removed.
 Then, at Final Release, Expert Groups are officially disbanded, so if the JSR in question has reached Final Release, there is no EG to join!
 But if the JSR has not reached Final Release, you may contact the Spec Lead directly to see if your addition to the group would be welcome.

 Q: I nominated myself to become a Contributor or an Expert Group member.
 How can I tell what the status of my nomination is?

 A: Log in to jcp.org, then click "My JSRs" in the left nav.
 The resulting page shows all of the JSRs you lead, all the JSRs for which you are an expert, and all of your pending nominations.
 Each pending nomination will show how the Spec Lead and the PMO has voted, and a legend on that page shows what each vote means.
 If you have any questions about a vote, contact the Spec Lead or the PMO directly.

-Q: My employer is a Full Member.
+Q: My organization is a Full Member.
 How do I participate in the JCP as part of that Membership?

 A: First, if you haven't already registered, do so now: https://jcp.org/en/user/register.
 Then log in, click "My Profile," then click "request Member association."
 On the resulting form, select your organization from the list and click "submit."